-Having defined goals is critical to your marketing strategy, and it’s also an important part of using Campaign Builder in Ontraport.
+Having defined goals is critical to your marketing strategy, and it’s also an important part of creating campaigns in your marketing automation software.
 On your campaign maps, you can set specific goals for your contacts to attain, and you can even build automation around when these goals can be achieved and what should happen next.

 For example, instead of using rules to remove someone from an offer funnel when they purchase a product, you could define purchasing that product as a campaign goal.
 Then, when someone achieves the goal, they’d be moved forward on the campaign map automatically.
 They wouldn’t receive any more offer emails, and they’d start receiving post-purchase messages.

-Setting up a clearly defined goal that can be activated at any time is a huge advantage of building with Campaign Builder and, if you define the right goals, they should be the driving force behind the set-up of your entire campaign.
+Setting up clearly-defined goals that can be activated at any time is a huge advantage of creating automated campaigns and, if you define the right goals, they should be the driving force behind the set-up of your entire campaign.

-Before you can figure out how you will set up your goals in Campaign Builder, it’s important to figure out what goals will best support your campaign’s strategy.
+Before you can determine how you will set up your goals in your campaign builder, it’s important to decide what goals will best support your campaign’s strategy.
 While your overarching campaign goals may be different than the goals as defined on your campaign map, it’s important to know what you’re shooting for and why.

 To set crystal-clear goals, there are five criteria each goal should meet.
 These goal-setting criteria have been around for a long time, and there’s a reason that many strategists keep coming back to them time after time: They work.
 Use these five “SMART” criteria to determine whether your goal is framed properly:

 - Specific: Your goal should lay out what you hope to accomplish in no uncertain terms.
 Use exact quantities if possible.

 - Measurable: Anyone looking at your campaign performance should be able to tell objectively whether or not the goal was met.
 Using quantities helps here too.

 - Achievable: Pick something that you can actually achieve with your campaign.

 - Relevant: The goal needs to be related to the most important function of your business: making money.